decoder108/Readme/README.md

 - 👀 I’m interested in bioinformatics!
 - 🌱 I’m currently learning to code.
 - 💞️ I’m looking to collaborate on projects on bioinformatics.
-- 📫 Contact me bioinformaticsislife@gmail.com
+- 📫 Contact me priyanka-singh@uiowa.edu